 TPF.111 Towne, Daniel House, 68 Hill St c 1800: From the 1700s this property was part of the large land holdings of the Towne family and an earlier Towne house is said to have been on this property from ca. 1750.
 This house was constructed for Daniel Towne Sr. (1781-1845) in 1815 and the earlier house of his grandfather, Ephraim Towne, was demolished.
 The 1815 dwelling and surrounding farm passed to Daniel Towne Jr. (1810-1891) and then to his brother, Sewell Towne (1817-1898) who remained here farming the land throughout the late 1800s.
 The two brothers were known to be prosperous farmers who carried on the farm of their father until his death at which time it was divided and Sewall remained here while Daniel moved across the street.
 In the late 1800s the farming was taken over by Sewall Towne’s son, Frank H.Towne (18591957) who remained here until his death.
 In 1887 Frank married Mary B. Richardson, from Cape Breton.

 Capen, Rev. Joseph house 1 Howlett St 1683 TPF.1:The Parson Capen House is one of the finest surviving example of Elizabethan architecture in America.
 The house is situated on a knoll overlooking the Common, originally on a twelve acre lot of land granted Reverend Capen by the Town in 1682.
 Parson Capen served the Church in Topsfield for 44 years until his death.
 The Topsfield Historical Society purchased the house in 1913.
+The Oxford Tree Ring Laboratory determined a 1681-2 date for the logs cut, based on dendrochronology.

 French, John – Andrews, Joseph house 86 Howlett St c 1718 TPF.112: The c.
 1718 frame, characteristic of late First Period treatment in its minimal decoration, nevertheless embodies certain features which link it to earlier buildings in the Topsfield area and even to the earliest buildings in Massachusetts.
 The massiveness of the frame and the use of beams which are deeper than they are wide relate the structure to the Parson Capen house of 1683.
 The deeply jowled corner posts are found also in the Stephen Foster house and the Zaccheus Gould house of c.
 1700, suggesting a persistent local style of post treatment.
 The framing of door posts for interior doors into chimney girts and tie beams is a structural technique found in the earliest houses in Massachusetts including the Fairbanks house and directly derived from English practises.
 Normally superseded by other methods of framing doors in later houses, the use of such door posts in the French Andrews House is a rare and conservative expression of direct transfer framing practices.
 The house is also significant for the survival of original finish in situ.
 The fireplace trim in the left-hand room and particularly the wide board feather-edged sheathing in the right-hand chamber are noteworthy and up-to-date examples of late First Period finish.